iPoetDev/dash-and-do-github/README.md

 # dash-and-do-github

-> Dash &amp; Do GithHub Manager: A Dashboard (Reporting) and Do (Act or Automate) for GitHub Repositories
+> Dash & Do GitHub Manager: A Dashboard (Reporting) and Do (Act or Automate) for GitHub Repositories

 # 1.0 Introduction